gennaro-tedesco/gh-s/README.md

   <a href="#Feedback">Feedback</a>
 </h3>

 Search GitHub repositories interactively from the command line.
-Start the prompt, browse the results and open in the browser!
+Start the prompt, browse and open the results!
 The name of that repository 🤔?
 Written in rust, a list of awesome projects...

 ...well say no more:
 ```